Cost-Aware Learning: Conclusion

 \section{Conclusion}

-In this paper, we formalize the problem of cost-aware learning and propose Cost-Aware SGD (Algorithm~\ref{alg:cost_weighted_sgd}).
-Our analysis derives the optimal reweighting distribution for convex and strongly convex objectives, providing theoretical guarantees on the expected cost to attain an error of $\epsilon$.
-Furthermore, we establish a lower bound for this setting and introduce a subset selection algorithm that further reduces training costs at the expense of introducing controllable bias.
+In this paper, we formalize the problem of cost-aware learning and propose Cost-Aware SGD.
+Our analysis derives the optimal sampling distribution for convex and strongly convex objectives, providing theoretical guarantees on the expected cost to attain an error of $\epsilon$.
+We extensively analyze the properties of this algorithm.

-We then apply these theoretical insights to the policy optimization step of GRPO, where the FLOPs required to train on a sequence scale directly with its length.
-To mitigate this computational cost, we introduce Cost-Aware GRPO.
-Our experiments with Qwen2.5-Math-1.5B-Instruct and Qwen3-8B demonstrate the broad effectiveness of this approach across standard GRPO, CISPO, and GRPO+Zero-Variance Filtering (ZVF) settings.
-Ultimately, Cost-Aware GRPO significantly improves token efficiency, reducing the tokens used in policy optimization by up to $30\%$, while maintaining or exceeding the final reasoning performance of standard baselines.
+We apply our theoretical insights to GRPO and introduce Cost-Aware GRPO.
+Our use of $\abs{A_i}$ as a proxy for $G_i$ in the optimal sampling distribution is supported by strong sub-optimality metrics across scales.
+Our experiments demonstrate the broad effectiveness of this approach; it significantly reduces the tokens used in policy optimization, while maintaining or exceeding the peak performance of standard baselines.

-\paragraph{Future Directions.} In Cost-Aware GRPO, we primarily rely on the magnitude of the advantage as a proxy for the gradient norm; identifying and evaluating alternative proxies remains an interesting direction for future research.
+\paragraph{Future Directions.} In Cost-Aware GRPO, we primarily rely on the magnitude of the advantage as a proxy for the gradient norm; identifying superior proxies remains an interesting direction for future research.
 Furthermore, having demonstrated that cost-aware sampling generalizes successfully from standard GRPO to the CISPO objective, a natural next step is to explore its integration into a broader class of RLVR and RLHF algorithms.
-Finally, on the theoretical front, extending our finite-sum SGD analysis to a more general stochastic optimization regime would be meaningful.
+It would also be of interest to dynamically set $\alpha$ in smoothed variants of Cost-Aware GRPO in order to obtain superior performance.
+Lastly, closing the gap between the upper and lower bounds in Section~\ref{sec:importance_sampling} would be of theoretical significance.